vamsiramakrishnan/splunk-export-logs/Readme.md

 ### Create a VCN, Subnet & Security Lists

 - `Burger-Menu` --> `Networking` --> `Virtual Cloud Networks`
-- Use VCN Quick Start to Create a VCN `flow-log-vcn` with Internet.
+- Use VCN Quick Start to Create a VCN `flow-log-vcn` .
+- Create only a private-subnet `flow-log-private-subnet`
-- Connectivity Go to Security List and Delete all a `Stateful Ingress Rules` in the `Default Security list` .
+- Go to Security List and Delete all a `Stateful Ingress Rules` in the `Default Security list` .
 - Go to Default Security List and create a `Stateful Egress Rule` is available in the `Default Security List` to allow egress traffic for
   - `0.0.0.0/0` on port `443` protocol `TCP`
   - `0.0.0.0/0` on port `8088` protocol `TCP`